fbradyirl/webex_bot/README.md

 ### 0.2.11 (2022-03-08)

-* Add `pre_execute` function to Command. (optionol function to overide).
+* Add `pre_execute` function to Command. (optional function to overide).
 Reply before running the execute function.
   Useful to indicate the bot is handling it if it is a long running task.
 * See echo.py for example usage.

+### 0.2.12 (2022-03-09)

+* Check for duplicate card callback keywords and raise exception if one exists.

 [1]: https://github.com/aaugustin/websockets